unic/sitecore-module-flex/README.md

 ## Changelog

+### 2.6
+* Added Show in Summary functionality for Reusable Fields
+* Set default value on Standard Section Show in Summary property using new C# syntax

 ### 2.5.1
 * Fixed standard values ID on Reusable Section, so that Show in Summary is ticked by default

 ### 2.5
-* Added field "Show in Summary" for Reusable fields
+* Added field "Show in Summary" for Reusable Sections

 ### 2.4
 * Added label to a hidden field